How to Convert an Image to PDF in Google Drive

 - A Google account with access to Google Drive

-- The image file ready on your device (JPEG, PNG, or similar format)
+- The image file ready on your device.
+For Google Docs OCR, use JPEG, PNG, or GIF for best support.

-- For the mobile method: Google Drive app installed on your Android or iOS device
+- For the mobile method: Google Drive app installed on your Android device.

 Converting an Image to PDF on Google Drive Web App

-The Google Drive web app gives you two ways to convert an image to PDF.
-Use Google Docs if you need to extract text from the image, or use the print function if you just need a clean PDF.
+The Google Drive web app gives you two ways to convert an image to PDF:

-You can convert an image to a PDF through Google Docs, and Google Drive automatically reads the text in the image using OCR.
+You can convert an image to a PDF through Google Docs.
+Google Drive automatically reads the text in the image using OCR.

 OCR stands for Optical Character Recognition.
 It converts text from an image into editable content, so the resulting PDF is a real document, not just a picture.